kasmtech/workspaces-stigs/README.md

 * Ubuntu 20.04 LTS base OS
 * Ubuntu 20.04 LTS with Advantage subscription, full OS level hardened with FIPS mode enabled
-* CentOS 7 base OS
+* CentOS 7 base OS with upgraded kernel >= 4.11

 Please open an issue on the project's issue tracker to report your experience with other operating systems.
+The scripts have been written such that they should work on any Linux distro with the prerquisites sited.

 ## Prerequisites